 By contrast, automatic systems operate like your home’s thermostat.
 Sensors attached to the system detect changes in temperature and moisture levels.

-When the sensors detect potential snowfall, the system increases the power to melt the snow and keep your driveway warm.
+When the sensors detect potential snowfall, the system increases the power to melt the snow and warm your driveway.

 Automatic systems are more “hands-off.”

 However, running the system, even at low power, may cost more than needed if you don’t get much snowfall.

 No matter which system you have, you’ll want to start the heating system before the snow starts falling.

 If you start heating your driveway after the snow falls, a thin layer of snow will melt first, creating “dead air” between the driveway and the rest of the snow.